Tying Data to Components with GraphQL Fragments

 3. The Parent Query

 The main blog post query doesn't need to know which fields the author or comments use.
-It just spreads the fragments.
+It just spreads their fragments and lets each component speak for itself.

 // BlogPost.tsx